 The book is "Microeconomics" (1st edition) by Austan Goolsbee, Steve Levitt, and Chad Syverson.
 Please note that the book exam covers the entire book.
-There will be a question & answer office hour for the book exam takers in early April; the exact time and place will appear here in March.
+There will be a question & answer office hour for the book exam takers on April 5th at 16:15 in A210/Economicum.

 A very good way to prepare for the book exam is to do the exercises at the end of chapters and appendices.
 The hardcover edition of the book includes model answers to many of the questions at the end of the book.
 The paperback edition is just as good for everything else.
 The exam may include a few questions about definitions, where you are asked to briefly explain a term from the book.
 Many of these would be found in the Glossary at the end of the book.